isurudevj/roger/README.md

 # roger

-Roger is a collection of easy web hooks using AWS cloud-native
+Roger is a collection of easy web hooks using AWS serverless.

 <h1 align="center">Roger Roger !!!</h1>